mali5820k/Cobralyth/README.md

 Clyth is AI-assisted, not AI-authored.

-Modern AI-assisted engineering tools have been used during development to accelerate implementation, debugging, refactoring, build-system iteration, and exploration of compiler/runtime design alternatives.
-That assistance does not define the project.
+AI-assisted engineering tools have been used during development to accelerate implementation, debugging, refactoring, build-system iteration, and exploration of compiler/runtime design alternatives.
 The language design, architecture, roadmap, syntax direction, runtime policy, release decisions, and final code review remain human-directed.

 This project documents that workflow openly because tooling used during development should not be confused with authorship, design ownership, or release responsibility.